graphile/worker/README.md

 Runs until either stopped by a signal event like `SIGINT` or by calling the `stop()` method on the resolved object.

-The the resolved 'Runner' object has a number of helpers on it, see [Runner object](#runner-object) for more information.
+The resolved 'Runner' object has a number of helpers on it, see [Runner object](#runner-object) for more information.

 ### `runOnce(options: RunnerOptions): Promise<void>`